naryshev/annotated-portfolio/content/pages/projects/project-one.md

 From start to finish, "Emotionless" takes listeners on a journey through the highs and lows of Jaaynice’s experiences.

-> They say the world is mine, but i been gone . . .
+> They say the world is mine, but I been gone . . .
 In every occasion I gotta stay patient . . . "
 >
 > \- Jaaynice (Around time)